adamfowleruk/mljs/planning.md

    - DONE List contexts and map them to widgets
   - IN PROGRESS Handle widget configuration, and actions
    - DONE On page load actions (execute search - context methods)
-   - IN PROGRESS Instance widget configuration settings (Easier than using 'call javascript' action)
+   - IN PROGRESS Instance widget configuration settings (Easier than using 'call javascript' action) (hard coded in config as opposed to personalisations)
     - DONE search widgets
     - DONE high charts widgets
     - DONE searchcontext